apache/mesos/docs/ssl.md

 #### LIBPROCESS_SSL_ECDH_CURVE=(auto|list of curves separated by ':') [default=auto]
 List of elliptic curves which should be used for ECDHE-based cipher suites, in preferred order.
 Available values depend on the OpenSSL version used.
 Default value `auto` allows OpenSSL to pick the curve automatically.
 OpenSSL versions prior to `1.0.2` allow for the use of only one curve; in those cases, `auto` defaults to `prime256v1`.

+#### LIBPROCESS_SSL_HOSTNAME_VALIDATION_SCHEME=(legacy|openssl) [default=legacy]
+This flag is used to select the scheme by which the hostname validation check works.

+Since hostname validation is part of certificate verification, this flag has no effect unless one of `LIBPROCESS_SSL_VERIFY_CERT` or `LIBPROCESS_SSL_REQUIRE_CERT` is set to true.

+Currently, it is possible to choose between two schemes:

+  - `openssl`:

+    In client mode: Perform the hostname validation checks during the TLS handshake.
+    If the client connects via hostname, accept the certificate if it contains the hostname as common name (CN) or as a subject alternative name (SAN).
+    If the client connects via IP address and `LIBPROCESS_SSL_VERIFY_IPADD` is true, accept the certificate if it contains the IP as a subject alternative name.

+    **NOTE:** If the client connects via IP address and `LIBPROCESS_SSL_VERIFY_IPADD` is false, the connection attempt cannot succeed.

+    In server mode: Do not perform any hostname validation checks.

+    This setting requires OpenSSL >= 1.0.2 to be used.

+  - `legacy`:

+    Use a custom hostname validation algorithm that is run after the connection is established, and immediately close the connection if it fails.

+    In both client and server mode:
+    Do a reverse DNS lookup on the peer IP.
+If `LIBPROCESS_SSL_VERIFY_IPADD` is set to `false`, accept the certificate if it contains the first result of that lookup as either the common name or as a subject alternative name.
+If `LIBPROCESS_SSL_VERIFY_IPADD` is set to `true`, additionally accept the certificate if it contains the peer IP as a subject alternative name.

+It is suggested that operators choose the 'openssl' setting unless they have applications relying on the legacy behaviour of the 'libprocess' scheme.
+It is using standardized APIs (`X509_VERIFY_PARAM_check_{host,ip}`) provided by OpenSSL to make hostname validation more uniform across applications.
+It is also more secure, since attackers that are able to forge a DNS or rDNS result can launch a successful man-in-the-middle attack on the 'legacy' scheme.

 ### libevent
 We require the OpenSSL support from libevent.
 The suggested version of libevent is [`2.0.22-stable`](https://github.com/libevent/libevent/releases/tag/release-2.0.22-stable).
 As new releases come out we will try to maintain compatibility.